THE JET AWARD PURPOSE

 A proud parent of one child, she has a thousand kids that see her as a mother and she guides and cares for them as if she was.
 She has worked for, been a member of and has been recognized by countless groups and organizations, nearly all the time as a volunteer.
 Always giving, she now finds herself poised to reach even higher in her efforts to help students seeking to gain education through trade.
 For Kathy, through the Metropolitan Community College Foundation is a God sent opportunity both for those who give and receive.

-The scholarships will set off a chain reaction that could eventually fund, in many cases, the entire college tuition of a student seeking trade opportunity at Metropolitan Community College.
-These scholarships will target students designated as residents of North Omaha, with the first battery of funds each year being generated by The Johnny “The Jet” Rodgers National College Football Return Specialist Award Gala.
-These funds will be buoyed by the college as well as Federal Grants on their way to supporting students throughout their pursuit of training at Metropolitan Community College.
+The scholarships will set off a chain reaction that could eventually fund, in many cases, the entire college tuition of a student seeking careers in the technical trades at Metropolitan Community College.
+These scholarships will target students designated as graduates of Omaha Public Schools with funds generated by The Johnny “The Jet” Rodgers National College Football Return Specialist Award Gala.

 On behalf of The Jet Award Team we are proud to be a part of such a wonderful and humane effort on the part of all involved.
-However, we feel even more proud and secure to know that Kathy J. Trotter is the chairperson that will oversee this monumental and unprecedented undertaking.
+However, we feel even more proud and secure to know that Kathy J. Trotter is the chairperson that oversees this monumental and unprecedented undertaking.